brunoterkaly/AzureScenarios/MigratingDBToSQLVM/Hol.md

 	_Selecting SQL Server 2012 SP1 Enterprise on WS 2012_

 1. This next screen allows you to specify a **virtual machine name**.
 You will need to choose a unique name that is not already chosen.
 This screen also allows you to specify the **machine size**.
 For testing purposes we recommend a **small size** as there won’t be much load for an individual developer.
 You will also need to specify a **username** and **password** that will be used to log into the machine.
 This will not be the same username and password for the web application.
-We will need to add a database user separately using **SQL Server Mangement Studio** in a future step.
+We will need to add a database user separately using **SQL Server Management Studio** in a future step.

 	![Configuring the Virtual Machine](Images/image004.jpg?raw=true)